Where do I start for information on Family Court?

 This website from Legal Aid BC provides the following resources:

-• Legal forms & documents - filing & setting aside agreements, writing & swearing affidavits, finding court forms, completing a Financial Statement (Form 4), and serving documents.
+• Legal Forms & Documents — filing and setting aside agreements, writing and swearing affidavits, finding court forms, completing a Financial Statement (Form 4), and serving documents.

-• If you have to go to court - court fees, trials in Provincial Court (roles in the courtroom, steps during a trial, how to prepare a trial book, etc.), Family Case Conference checklist.
+• If You Have to Go to Court — court fees, trials in Provincial Court (roles in the courtroom, steps during a trial, how to prepare a trial book, etc.), Family Management Conference checklist.

 This resource from the Provincial Court has the following resources: